jakejosephcs/full-stack-open-2020/part6/redux-anecdotes/README.md

 ## 6.7: anecdotes, step5
 Separate the creation of new anecdotes into its own component called AnecdoteForm.
 Move all logic for creating a new anecdote into this new component.

+## 6.8: anecdotes, step6
+Separate the rendering of the anecdote list into its own component called AnecdoteList.
+Move all logic related to voting for an anecdote to this new component.